univention/univention-corporate-server/doc/manual/monitoring/nagios.rst

    * - ``UNIVENTION_RAID``
-     - Tests the status of the software RAID via :file:`/proc/mdadm` and returns CRITICAL is one of the hard drives in the RAID association has failed or WARNING if a recovery procedure is in progress.
+     - Tests the status of the software RAID via :file:`/proc/mdadm` and returns CRITICAL if one of the hard drives in the RAID association has failed or WARNING if a recovery procedure is in progress.

    * - ``UNIVENTION_ADCONNECTOR``